easypanel-io/website/docs/05-templates/wg-easy/index.md

 ## Description

-WireGuard Easy is an app that provides an easy way to install and manage WireGuard on any Linux host.
-It includes a web UI for easy configuration and management of clients.
-The app supports features such as creating, editing, and deleting clients, showing client QR codes, downloading client configuration files, and displaying statistics and charts for connected clients.
-It requires a host with a kernel that supports WireGuard and Docker installed.
+WireGuard Easy is an all-in-one application designed to simplify the installation and management of WireGuard on any Linux host.
+With a user-friendly web interface, it allows you to list, create, edit, delete, enable, and disable clients with ease.
+You can also view a client&#39;s QR code and download a client&#39;s configuration file directly from the app.
+The app provides statistics on which clients are connected and features Tx/Rx charts for each connected client.
+It also supports Gravatar.
+WireGuard Easy requires a host with a kernel that supports WireGuard and Docker installed.

 ## Benefits

-- Easy Installation: The app provides a simple installation process using Docker.
+- Easy installation and management: Install and manage WireGuard on any Linux host with ease.
-- Web UI: The app includes a web UI for easy configuration and management of clients.
+- All-in-one solution: Includes both WireGuard and a web UI for easy configuration and control.
-- Client Management: The app allows users to list, create, edit, delete, enable, and disable clients.
+- Client management: List, create, edit, delete, enable, and disable clients with ease.
-- QR Code Support: The app can generate QR codes for clients, making it easy to connect devices.
+- QR code support: Generate QR codes for easy client configuration.
-- Configuration File Download: The app allows users to download client configuration files for easy setup.
+- Configuration file download: Download client configuration files for easy setup.
-- Statistics and Charts: The app provides statistics and charts for monitoring connected clients.
+- Connection statistics: View statistics for connected clients.
-- Gravatar Support: The app supports Gravatar for user avatars.
+- Traffic charts: Monitor traffic charts for each connected client.
+- Gravatar support: Display client avatars using Gravatar.

 ## Features

-- All-in-one: The app includes both WireGuard and a web UI in a single package.
-- Easy Installation: The app can be installed easily using Docker.
-- Client Management: The app allows users to list, create, edit, delete, enable, and disable clients.
+- Easy installation: Simple installation process for WireGuard and the web UI.
+- Client management: Easily manage clients, including creating, editing, deleting, enabling, and disabling.
-- QR Code Generation: The app can generate QR codes for clients, making it easy to connect devices.
+- QR code generation: Generate QR codes for easy client configuration.
-- Configuration File Download: The app allows users to download client configuration files for easy setup.
+- Configuration file download: Download client configuration files for easy setup.
-- Statistics and Charts: The app provides statistics and charts for monitoring connected clients.
+- Connection statistics: View statistics for connected clients.
-- Gravatar Support: The app supports Gravatar for user avatars.
+- Traffic charts: Monitor traffic charts for each connected client.
+- Gravatar support: Display client avatars using Gravatar.

 ## Links